Dunfermline Queen Margaret railway station

-Dunfermline Queen Margaret railway station is a railway station in the city of Dunfermline, Fife, Scotland.
+Dunfermline Queen Margaret railway station is a railway station in Dunfermline, Fife, Scotland.
 The station is managed by ScotRail and is on the Fife Circle Line, 18+1/2 mi north of Edinburgh Waverley.
 The station takes its name from the nearby Queen Margaret Hospital.
 It is the longest railway station name in Scotland.

 History

 The station was opened on 26 January 2000 by Railtrack and the former National Express franchisee, ScotRail.
 It is located at the east side of the former triangular junction formed by Touch North, Touch South and Townhill Junctions (where the now closed Stirling and Dunfermline Railway to Stirling via Alloa diverged), and serves the eastern side of Dunfermline.
 Passengers can only purchase tickets using a machine at the station.
 There is no ticket office or newsagents and only a small covered waiting area, although there is a fairly large car park with 93 spaces and two electric vehicle charging points.